Fox-ML-infrastructure/FoxML_Core/DOCS/02_reference/licensing/DUAL_LICENSE.md

 # FoxML Core – Source-Available License

-FoxML Core is **source-available** with a commercial license required for organizational use.
+FoxML Core is **source-available**.
+All use requires a paid commercial license.

 **Document Hierarchy:** In case of any conflict, the full text of `LICENSE` and `COMMERCIAL_LICENSE.md` controls. `COMMERCIAL_LICENSE.md` is the authoritative and controlling document for all commercial licensing terms, definitions, and obligations.